Auburn, Washington Tutoring Programs

 Get started with SchoolTutoring Academy's tutoring programs for Auburn, Washington students.

-SchoolTutoring Academy’s tutoring programs for Auburn students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Auburn students start with a ACADEMIC ASSESSMENT with an Academic Director.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Auburn District Curriculum Used in Our In-Home Tutoring Programs

 Students in the Auburn School District are required to take four years of high school English/Language Arts as a requirement for graduation.
 The curriculum is mapped to allow students to build skills from year to year.
 Ninth grade students in the district focus on literature and writing.
 They read a plethora of material including poetry, novels, short stories and plays in order to analyze themes, character, plot, point of view and conflict.
 In addition to literature, students continue to enhance their skills in vocabulary, grammar, and composition skills.The writing component of the ninth grade curriculum focuses on foundational writing to prepare students for tenth grade and beyond.

 We currently cover the following Auburn-area school district: Auburn School District.

 Educating Our Parents: Understanding the Auburn District Curriculum

 All freshman students must take one semester of foundational science.
 This course surveys all the sciences and provides a foundation in experimental methods and data collection.
 In their level two science selection, students may choose from Biology, Chemistry, Geology or Astronomy.
 After completing the level two curriculum from any of the allowed courses students can choose classes such as nutrition, natural resources, automotive, culinary arts or sports medicine for their third year of science.